5 questions to spot sales resilience in job applicants

-This short recruitment idea, suggests how non-experienced candidates can be selected for sales roles.
-For growth, adding sales capability and experience to a sales team is a key strategy.
+This short recruitment idea, suggests how non-experienced candidates should be selected for sales roles.
+For high sales growth, adding sales capability and experience to a sales team is a key strategy.
 Sales will grow faster and new standards of performance can be set.

 So how do you find these attitudes in the a fresh graduate, school leaver or the girl in ops who has shown some promise?

 Below are 5 suggested questions you want answered The answers identify the traits many successful sales people share as well as an insight in the candidate attitudes.

 1) Can you give an example where you kept on going, even if it looked success was unlikely?

 This question explores sales resilience, the ability to deal with rejection and move on.